onyango-granton/lem-in/README.md

 # Lem-in

 ## Overview
-Lem-in is a pathfinding algorithm project from **School 42**, where the goal is to efficiently move ants from a **start room** to an **end room** through a network of interconnected rooms and tunnels.
+Lem-in is a pathfinding algorithm project from [**Zone01**](https://www.zone01kisumu.ke/), where the goal is to efficiently move ants from a **start room** to an **end room** through a network of interconnected rooms and tunnels.
 The challenge is to optimize the movement to achieve the minimum number of steps.

 ## Features
 - Parses a graph-based input representing rooms, tunnels, and ants.
-- Implements **BFS (Breadth-First Search)** and **max-flow algorithms** for pathfinding.
+- Implements **DFS Depth First Search**  for pathfinding.
 - Distributes ants across multiple paths for efficiency.
 - Outputs the movement of ants in the correct format.